aiyk-web-components/awc-custom-table/README.md

 # Vue Data Table

 ### Introduction
-> Vue Data Table is built with one primary goal in mind, REUSABILITY. the basic purpose of this project is to supply its user a holistic data table which ships with every table feature right out of the box.
+> awc custom table is built with one primary goal in mind, REUSABILITY. the basic purpose of this project is to supply its user a holistic data table which ships with every table feature right out of the box.
 Whilst ensuring that this project is complex enough to carter for every table or data management related need right out the box, we also put in concious effort to ship a product which is extremely easy to setup and or configure.

 ### Documentation